IntelRealSense/librealsense/wrappers/openvino/dnn/readme.md

 > output layer is of `type="DetectionOutput"`.

 > Some neural networks (e.g., the version of Faster R-CNN available with
 > OpenVINO) have two inputs, adding an additional layer for more information.
-It
-> is fairly simple to make `face_detection` provide this information and work
-> with two inputs, though it fails at this time.
+> Some effort was made to support such models.
+Feel free to experiment.

 Each model can optionally provide a `.labels` classification file to help map the output "label" integer into a human-recognizable name such as "person",